Frequently Asked Questions

 The Farm has a raised bed vegetable garden, an orchard, grapevines, and an herb garden.
 Flower gardens grace the yard around the Century House.
 With the help of a local farmer, hay, corn, and soybeans (on a rotating schedule) grow in the larger fields.

 The vegetable garden has raised boxes for growing fruits and vegetables.
 In the spring, the vegetable garden grows lettuce, spinach, carrots, peas, radishes, and other cold-weather crops.
 In the summer, an abundant supply of tomatoes, onions, beans, cucumbers, various hot and sweet peppers, potatoes, okra, and many other warm-weather crops occupy the garden.
 The fruit trees bear apples, pears, and peaches.
 In the fall, we grow kale, spinach, squash, brussels sprouts, cauliflower, and broccoli.
 In the winter, most of the garden rests, but we do have a small greenhouse where we grow spinach, kale, swiss chard, and lettuce.

 The grapevines produce purple and white grapes that are used to make juice and jam.
-Polly’s Herb Garden is behind Century House.
-Basil, lavender, sage, rosemary, thyme, Italian parsley, costmary are regularly planted herbs.
+Polly’s Herb Garden is behind the Century House.
+Basil, lavender, sage, rosemary, thyme, Italian parsley, and costmary are regularly planted herbs.

 Each garden is used as part of the programs.
 Visitors learn that the tops of some plants, bottoms of other plants, and the middle of plants are edible.
 Tasting and smelling are integral to hands-on activities!

 Learning Tree Farm produce is sold or bartered to help sustain the Farm.